I want to get married in Finland. What paperwork do I need?

 Do I have to take photocopies of my original documents and passport?

 Do I need to have a valid residence permit in the UK when applying for a visa?

 Yes.
-Your UK residence permit has to be valid at least three months after your planned return date.
+Your UK residence permit has to be valid at least three months after your planned return date from the Schengen area.

 How long is the processing time for Schengen visas?

-The prosessing time for Schengen visas is normally max. two weeks or sometimes less depending on the travel document.
+The prosessing time for Schengen visas is normally 10 working days.

 How much is the visa fee?

-Schengen visa is issued free of charge to a spouse and dependants of EU/EEA-citizens when travelling together or to join the family member.
-The spouse's original passport and marriage certificate/childrens's full birth certicate/parents passport should be presented.
+Schengen visa is issued free of charge to a spouse and dependants of EU/EEA or Swiss citizens when travelling together or to join the family member.

 There is no fee for Diplomatic or Service passport holders providing they are travelling on official duty.
 A verbal note from the Embassy should be presented.